raaj2045/natalcare-hub/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Project Structure

+This is a Next.js project built using SHADCN UI and TailwindCSS with a few additional directories for organization.
+Here's a brief overview:

+- `app/layout.js`: This is the entry file of the project.
+- `app/page.jsx`: This file corresponds to the page available at the root route `yourwebsite.com/`.
+- `app/<Page_Name>/page.jsx`: This directory contains all the page components.
+Each folder corresponds to a route based on its name.
+- `app/components/`: This directory contains reusable components that can be used across different pages.
+- `app/api/`: This directory contains files for handling API calls.
+- `/components/`: This directory contains resuable components installed through shadcn UI.

+Remember, each folder inside the `app` directory becomes a route automatically.
+For example, `app/Home/page.jsx` would be accessible at `yourwebsite.com/Home`.

+## Editing the Project

-You can start editing the page by modifying `app/page.js`.
+You can start editing the page by modifying the files in the `app/<PAGE>/page.jsx` directory.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+For example, to edit the homepage, you would update `pages/index.js`.
+For modifying the APIs you can start editing `app/api/<api-path>/route.js`.

 ## Learn More